dtbayrak/expressBookReviews/README.md

-A server-side online book review application in Node.js integrating a secure REST API server that uses authentication at session level using JWT.
+Server-side online book review application in Node.js integrating a secure REST API server that uses authentication at session level using JWT.